This post may contain affiliate links. Please read our disclosure policy.

 Start by trimming the meat.
 Pork Tenderloin is naturally a very low-fat meat, so there isn’t much to trim.
 But there is a thin, silvery looking skin that you want to find and trim off, because it tends to get a bit tough when it cooks.
-Then sprinkle on and rub in some garlic powder, onion powder and poultry seasoning.
-(I know it says “poultry” but trust me on this one!).

-Next heat a cast iron skillet over medium heat and add a couple pats of butter or tablespoons of olive oil.
+Sear.
+Heat a cast iron skillet over medium heat and add a couple pats of butter or tablespoons of olive oil.
 Cast iron isn’t a must, but it definitely gives the best sear.
 If you don’t have cast iron, stainless steel would be my next choice.
 Just be sure to use an oven-safe skillet.

 Sear the meat for about 2 minutes per side – so six minutes total.
 The oven should be preheating at this time to 425 degrees.